wisp3rwind/sya/README.md

 # Overview

 [`Sya`][2] is a very basic frontend to [`borg`][1].
-Its goal is to provide easy management of multiple independent backup tasks.
+Its goal is to provide easy management of multiple independent backup tasks with an intuitive commandline interface.
+A graphical interface is planned.

+## Under the hood & historical remarks
 Basically, it constructs `borg` command lines from repository and task specifications given in a configuration file.
+Then, the JSON interface to `borg`'s output is used to build a humanly-manageable tool.

 While this started as a fork of @niol's tool, there's essentially no compatibility to his original version and almost all of the code has seen significant changes:
+- [x] **this README is hopelessly out of date**
-* the configuration file is YAML instead of INI
+- [x] the configuration file is YAML instead of INI
-* the CLI is entirely different (subcommands, etc.)
+- [x] the CLI is entirely different (subcommands, etc.)
-* **this README is hopelessly out of date**
-* it is very much WIP, breaking changes are expected
+- [x] it is very much WIP, breaking changes are expected
+- [ ] GUI (in addition to the commandline)
+- [ ] Desktop notifications

  [1]: https://borgbackup.readthedocs.io/
  [2]: https://github.com/niol/sya